About the PI

 ECHE 472: Batteries and supercapacitors as part of renewable energy systems are examined.
 Related fundamental electrochemistry concepts, materials and techniques are described.
 Challenges, current literature and future opportunities in energy storage are discussed.

 Dr. Gurkan leads the STEAM (Science Technology Energy Arts and Math) initiative at CWRU.
-She works with the art students in the Cleveland Art Institute to involve them on the chemical engineering and in particular electrochemical energy storage concepts.
+She works with the art students in the Cleveland Institute of Art to involve them on the chemical engineering and in particular electrochemical energy storage concepts.